no-go/offlineTranslator/README.md

 no.

-- It will be better to have a reimport button, if initial import crashs.
+- On Android: It will be better to have a reimport button, if initial import crashs.
 - It will be better to make the tei files downloadable or import file from your phone.
 - many informations of the TEI files are not displayed
+- Some TEI infos in desktop version displays wrong :-(

 ## I need kurdî -> türkçe !